 If you are a transfer student, you will need to set up your UW NetID as soon as you receive your UW application acknowledgement letter from the UW Office of Admissions.
 Please remember that the UW application is due significantly sooner than for the department.

-2) Make sure you have completed the prerequisite coursework.
+2) Make sure you have completed application requirements and have enrollment requirements in-progress.
 If you are a current UW student, this information typically auto populates into the application unless you have missing grades or have an unusual circumstance.

-If you are a transfer student, you will be required to enter this information manually in the application.
+If you are a transfer student with non-WA community college transfer courses, you will be required to enter this information manually in the application.

 3) Prepare your personal statement ahead of time.
 The personal statement (approximately one page, single-spaced) should describe your interest in Aeronautics & Astronautics.
 Explain why you would like to study in the department, your goals while in the undergraduate program, and some ideas of what you would like to do after graduation.
 Our department strives to understand prospective students in a holistic manner.
 Please include any experiences (e.g., work, internship, research, leadership, or extracurricular activities) that will give us a better understanding of your academic interests, professional goals, and personal experiences.
 If your experiences have given you a unique perspective that you believe will add to our student body you may choose to include that in your statement.
 Similarly, if you have encountered any unusual or extenuating circumstances that have affected your education, you may wish to include that information as well.

 Prepare your personal statement ahead of time — just add it to your application when ready.